apache/pekko-connectors-kafka/docs/src/main/paradox/producer.md

 ### Transactional producers

 These factory methods are part of the @apidoc[Transactional$] API.
 For details see @ref[Transactions](transactions.md).
-Alpakka Kafka must manage the producer when using transactions.
+Apache Pekko Connectors Kafka must manage the producer when using transactions.

 | Factory method          | May use shared producer | Stream element type | Pass-through |
 |-------------------------|-------------------------|---------------------|--------------|